-The study enrolled all patients who arrived at the Soroka University Medical Center (SUMC) Emergency room during the years 2009-2014 who were diagnosed with conjunctivitis.
-Patients with other eye disorders were used to determine incidence of conjunctivitis compared to other eye complaints.
-SUMC is a tertiary 1000-bed hospital in the southern Negev Desert of Israel, and the only medical center in the region for a population of 700,000 inhabitants.
-The Center is owned by the largest health maintenance organization HMO in Israel, the Clalit Health Services.
+The study enrolled all patients who arrived at the Soroka University Medical Center (SUMC) Emergency room during the years 2009–2014 and were diagnosed with conjunctivitis.
+Patients with other eye disorders were used to determine incidence of conjunctivitis compared with other eye complaints.
+SUMC is a tertiary 1000-bed hospital in the Negev Desert, and the only medical center in the region for a population of 700,000 inhabitants.
+The Center is owned by the largest health maintenance organization HMO in Israel, Clalit Health Services.
 Only residents of the southern Negev were enrolled.
-Demographic and clinical data obtained from the electronic database of Clalit Health Services, included date of birth, gender, age, place of residence, eye diseases and comorbidities.
+Demographic and clinical data obtained from the electronic database of Clalit Health Services included date of birth, gender, age, place of residence, eye diseases, and comorbidities.

 2.2 Air pollution and meteorology data measurement

-We used a hybrid method for assessing spatiotemporal resolved PM2.5 and PM10 exposures (Nordio et al., 2013; Kloog et al., 2014; Kloog et al., 2015; Shtein et al., 2018), and a satellite-based method for monitoring temperature in the Negev recently installed by the Israel Meteorological Service.
-Seasons were defined according to Alpert et al.,(2004); winter (December 7-March 30), summer (May 31-September 22) each last about 4 months (3 months and 23 days), autumn (September 23-December 6) and spring (March 31-May 30) each lasts only 2 months (75 days and 61 days, respectively).
+Seasons were defined according to Alpert et al. (2004): winter (December 7–March 30), summer (May 31–September 22)—each lasts about 4 months—autumn (September 23–December 6), and spring (March 31–May 30)—each lasting approximately 2 months.

 2.2.1.
 Air pollution

-There are two main source of air pollution: naturally occurring non-anthropogenic pollutants (such as volcanic eruptions, forest fires and dust); and anthropogenic air pollutants created by human activity (such as O3, NO2, NOX and SO2) (Popescu et al., 2010).
+There are two main source of air pollution: naturally occurring non-anthropogenic pollutants (such as volcanic eruptions, forest fires, and dust) and anthropogenic air pollutants created by human activity (such as O3, NO2, NOX, and SO2) (Popescu et al., 2010).

-Daily average concentrations of PM10 (particulate matter 10 micrometers or less in diameter) and PM2.5 (particulate matter 2.5 micrometers or less in diameter) were estimated using a hybrid satellite-based model that provides daily satellite remote sensing data at 1×1 km spatial resolution (Kloog et al., 2015; Shtein et al., 2018) according to the residential address of each patient.
-Briefly, using an algorithm developed by NASA - MAIAC (multi-angle implementation to atmospheric correction) (Lyapustin et al., 2011) that provides aerosol optic depth (AOD) data in high resolution, we applied mixed models to regress daily PM10 and PM2.5: AOD, traditional land use regression, and temporal and spatial predictors.
+We used a hybrid method for assessing spatiotemporal exposure to PM10 (particulate matter 10 micrometers or less in diameter) and PM2.5 (particulate matter 2.5 micrometers or less in diameter) (Nordio et al., 2013; Kloog et al., 2014; Kloog et al., 2015; Shtein et al., 2018).
+Daily average concentrations were estimated using a hybrid satellite-based model that provides daily satellite remote sensing data at 1×1 km spatial resolution (Kloog et al., 2015; Shtein et al., 2018) according to the residential address of each patient.
+Briefly, using the multi-angle implementation to atmospheric correction (MAIAC) algorithm (Lyapustin et al., 2011), which was developed by NASA and provides aerosol optic depth (AOD) data in high resolution, we applied mixed models to regress daily PM10 and PM2.5: AOD, traditional land use regression, and temporal and spatial predictors.
 When AOD was not available, we fitted a generalized additive model with a thin plate spline term of latitude and longitude to interpolate PM estimates.
 Good model performance was achieved, with out-of-sample cross validation R2 values of 0.92 and 0.87 for PM10 and PM2.5, respectively.
 Model predictions had little bias, with cross-validated slopes (predicted vs. observed) of close to 1 for both models.
 Exposure estimates were assigned for each patient based on his/her geocoded home address.

 2.2.1.
 Meteorological data

-Daily data on mean air temperature obtained by satellite-based model that provides daily satellite remote sensing data at 1×1 km spatial resolution for each patient.
+Daily data on mean air temperature were obtained by a satellite-based model, recently installed by the Israel Meteorological Service for monitoring temperature in the Negev, that provides daily satellite remote sensing data at 1×1 km spatial resolution for each patient.
 Mean relative humidity was obtained from the Ministry of Environmental Protection Meteorological monitoring station located in Beer-Sheva, the location of SUMC and the largest city in southern Israel.

 3. STATISTICAL ANALYSIS